 5) Chiang Saen | Chiang Rai, Thailand

 Commonly referred to as “The Oldest City in Thailand” (although at least 2 other cities make the same claim), Chiang Saen is perhaps the best preserved ancient town in all of Thailand.
-Built in a crescent shape along the southern shore of the Mekong River, the ancient city wall is still entirely intact surrounding the modern town.
+Built by the early Lanna Kingdom in a crescent shape along the southern shore of the Mekong River, the ancient city wall is still entirely intact surrounding the modern town.
 Inside this city wall is a lively Thai town dotted with local flair, ruins, and a fantastic museum.

 Often overshadowed by the nearby Golden Triangle 15 km to the north (where there are also ruins), Chiang Saen easily outshines it for anyone willing to head into the town.
 In fact, there were actually 4 areas where ancient Chiang Saen has its presence, one being across the Mekong River in modern Laos and inaccessible to any casual visitor on the Thailand side.
 However, for most, the town itself will overwhelm with its sheer density of ruined temples.
 For anyone interested in exploring ruins in a laid back place, Chiang Saen is everything you could hope for.